 - Send Events to the Correct URL

-- Provide the ARN numbers for Your Skill in the Developer Portal
+- Provide the ARN numbers for Your Skill in the Developer Console

 - Enable, Account Link and Test Your Skill in Multiple Languages

-- Provide Testing Instructions and Choose the Distribution for Your Skill
+- Provide Testing Instructions, Privacy & Compliance and Availability for Your Skill

 For a supported language, the Smart Home Skill API automatically interprets the customer request and sends the appropriate directive to code in a Lambda function that can handle the request.
 The skill communicates with the device cloud and performs the desired request or returns a fault message.
 Language support varies by device category.
 Check the table in Determine if your Devices are Supported for your Target Languages, and individual interface topics to determine if your devices are supported for the language you want to target.